Frequently asked questions about accommodation, fees and communal meal education in residential colleges

 Question 9: What is “Communal Meal Participation subsidy”?

 Answer: In order to implement the educational concept of “Live and dine together in the same RC”, the university specially provides a certain amount of “communal meal participation” subsidy ( “CMP Subsidy”) for RC student residents to use in the dining hall of their RC.
-Students are not allowed to transfer their CMP points to others or use their CMP points to pay for others.
+Students are not allowed to sell or transfer their CMP points to others, or use their CMP points to pay for others.

 Question 10: Can I dine in the dining hall of other colleges?